 (b) specify the period within which applications may be made.

-(2) Applications shall not be invited under subsection (1) over any area that is included in an existing permit or an application for a permit, drilling reservation, lease or licence.
+(2) Applications for the grant of a petroleum drilling reservation shall not be invited under subsection (1) over any area that is included in an existing petroleum exploration permit or an application for a petroleum exploration permit, petroleum drilling reservation, petroleum lease or petroleum production licence.

+(2a) Applications for the grant of a geothermal drilling reservation shall not be invited under subsection (1) over any area that is included in an existing geothermal exploration permit or an application for a geothermal exploration permit, geothermal drilling reservation, geothermal lease or geothermal production licence.

 (3) The Minister may, for reasons that the Minister thinks sufficient, in an instrument published under subsection (1), direct that no application fee is payable with respect to the applications.

 [Section 43A inserted by No. 78 of 1990 s.
 6; amended by No. 28 of 1994 s.
-17.]
+17; No. 35 of 2007 s.
+27.]

 43B.
 Application for drilling reservation